 2. Eating Very High Protein Can Sometimes Mean Drastically Reducing Carbs and Fats

 Many high protein diets result in a decreased consumption of both carbs and fats to keep calories balanced.
 Since dietary fat is critical for hormone production and carbs are necessary for energy, not having enough of these two macronutrients could negatively affect your health.

-Additionally, protein is very satiating so those who are trying to consume large amounts of protein based on their body weight (ex: 300lb individual aiming for 300g of protein) are often so full that they fail to include enough fruits and vegetables to maintain their health.
+Additionally, protein is very satiating so those who are trying to consume large amounts of protein based on their body weight (ex: 300lb individual aiming for 300g of protein per day) are often so full that they fail to include enough fruits and vegetables to maintain their health.

 For these reasons, eating 1 gram of protein per pound has been a source of controversy within the fitness industry.